smith-chem-wisc/MetaMorpheus/README.md

 ## Test Installation (Windows GUI)

 1. Download the latest [release](https://github.com/smith-chem-wisc/MetaMorpheus/releases).
-Extract "MetaMorpheusGUI.zip" using, for example, [7-Zip](http://www.7-zip.org).
+Extract "MetaMorpheusGuiDotNetFrameworkAppveyor.zip" using, for example, [7-Zip](http://www.7-zip.org).
-2. Download the files at [https://uwmadison.box.com/v/MetaMorpheusPublic](https://uwmadison.box.com/v/MetaMorpheusPublic).
+2. Download the files at [https://uwmadison.box.com/v/MetaMorpheusPublic](https://uwmadison.box.com/s/7rjo9sohki6xrgltr0r56fjpyb9ni8cp).
 3. Open MetaMorpheusGUI.exe, and drag and drop the raw spectra files and the compressed Uniprot XML database on the GUI.
 4. Add search tasks that test all of the functionality of MetaMorpheus.
 Drag the .toml files **IN ORDER** (Task1 - Task5) onto the application.
   * Task1SearchExample.toml - tests the standard search functionality.